damanjot6767/Zoomcar-Clone/README.md

  <b>CSS:</b>

-We have used to add styling to the website.
+I have used to add styling to the website.
 We used Advance CSS for Popup Modal window for login/Sign up and all other styling.

  <b> Advance JavaScript:</b>

-We have used to add logical functionalities to the web pages like the on Click function.
-We have added all the functionalities.
+I have used to add logical functionalities to the web pages like the on Click function.
+I have added all the functionalities.

 # <span style="color:red"> Project Owner: </span>
 ## Damanjot Singh.
 <br/>

-## <span style="color:red"> Experience of team: </span>

- ## Let us share our experience

 ## So journey started from here!